-Feeling that carb fatigue after weeks of scoffing Easter Eggs?
+Feeling that carb fatigue after the December festivities?
 Trust us when we say, the Secret Media team’s waistbands need a break.
 If you’re foregoing the more beige dinner options in a bid to be a little healthier this month, there’s no need to sacrifice flavour or satisfaction – which is exactly why we’ve rounded up the very best healthy restaurants in Manchester to help.
 Read on for your dose of guilt-free dinner inspo.

 1. The Green Lab

-Putting a focus on health and wellbeing at their Dale Street venue, The Green Lab is more of a lifestyle destination than just a restaurant, with a health lab in the works where guests will be able to take advantage of a number of fitness classes, alongside their ‘Mixing Lab’, where visitors can create their own nutrition bowls, smoothie bowls, and tuck into healthy bao buns, wraps and so much more.
+Putting a focus on health and wellbeing at their Dale Street venue, The Green Lab is more of a lifestyle destination than just a restaurant.
+With a ‘Health Lab’ set up in 2022, where guests will be able to take advantage of a number of fitness classes, alongside their ‘Mixing Lab’, where visitors can create their own nutrition bowls, smoothie bowls, and tuck into healthy bao buns, wraps and more, The Green Lab is truly a holistic experience.
 Our favourite part?
 The whole place is completely calorie transparent, helping to avoid any accidental overindulging if you’re watching what you eat.
-It’s MyFitnessPal friendly and delicious.
+Plus, it’s MyFitnessPal friendly and delicious.
 The Green Lab, 32-34 Dale St, M1 1FY.

 2. Evelyn’s Cafe Bar

 While Evelyn’s isn’t a designated spot for healthy fare, they do have a number of considerably healthy dishes on their menu.
 Taking inspiration mostly from Asia when crafting their menu, guests can enjoy far less fatty dishes than your average burger or pizza, with delicious plates such as the spicy beef salad, tofu laksa, tandoori trout and so much more.
+The Evelyn’s environment is also a cleansing one to be in, with botanical décor and light wood interiors, you really feel like eating your greens and feeling as light as your surroundings.
+Halal-friendly options are available here too.
 Evelyn’s Cafe Bar, 44 Tib St, M4 1NB.

 3. The Remedy Kitchen

-The Remedy Kitchen puts a healthy lifestyle at the forefront of every dish they create, with a 100% gluten, dairy, wheat and refined sugar-free menu to offer guests.
-Priding themselves on healthy dishes that don’t compromise on taste, guests can expect plates such as Buddha Bowls, Thai green curry, Asian sea bass and brunch options such as protein pancakes and ‘stuff’ on sourdough (aka poached eggs, wild mushrooms, beans and more).
+As the name suggests, The Remedy Kitchen works to remedy what’s getting you down.
+They put a healthy lifestyle at the forefront of every dish they create, with a 100% gluten, dairy, wheat and refined sugar-free menu to offer guests.
+Priding themselves on healthy dishes that don’t compromise on taste, guests can expect plates such as Buddha Bowls, Thai green curry, Asian sea bass, and brunch options such as protein pancakes and ‘stuff’ on sourdough (aka poached eggs, wild mushrooms, beans and more).
 The Remedy Kitchen, Unit 19, Royal Exchange, St Anns Square, M2 7EA.

 4. The Counter House